aushadhini/Aushadhini/README.md

 ## About Me

-I am a passionate software engineering undergraduate at NIBM Colombo, currently focused on **Frontend Development** and **UI/UX Design**.
-I enjoy building modern, responsive web applications and crafting intuitive user experiences.
+I am a Software Engineering undergraduate at NIBM Colombo who is enthusiastic about developing creative digital solutions.
+My interests lie in Frontend Development and UI/UX Design, where I focus on building responsive websites and designing interfaces that are both functional and visually engaging.

 - 🎓 Reading for BSc (Hons) Computer Science with Software Engineering at **NIBM**
 - 💻 Interested in **Frontend Development** and **UI/UX Design**